-Two distant networks, a corporate central site LAN and a supplier or partner's network can be connected over the Internet via a Virtual Private Network using two BRICKs as follows.
+Two distant networks, a corporate central site LAN and a teleworker's home network can be connected over the Internet via a Virtual Private Network using two BRICKs as follows.

 Once both BRICKs are configured for Virtual Private Networking hosts on either LAN can connect to hosts on the remote LAN.
 All traffic that is routed between the two networks is encrypted (user-data encryption).
 Individual hosts are not required to support PPP or PPTP, the VPN remains transparent.